 - As with any one pot recipe, stoves and pots can vary, so you may need to use your discretion.
 If the pot appears to be going dry before the pasta has cooked, turn down the heat, and you may need to add a splash more liquid.
 If there seems to be too much liquid once cooking time as elapsed, simply cover the pot and let it sit a bit longer.
 The orzo will absorb the liquid fast and thicken more as it cools.

 - Because this is a one pot recipe, if you want to use a different kind of pasta, you may need to do a little experimenting as the liquid measurements may need to be adjusted.

 What to serve with this recipe

-- Since this orzo side dish has plenty of rich sauce, it's an amazing complement to meaty main dishes that aren't made with a sauce.
-It would be great with my Parmesan Crusted Chicken or Easy Pan Seared Pork Chops!
+- Since this orzo side dish has plenty of rich sauce, it's a great complement to meaty main dishes.
+It would be great with my Parmesan Crusted Chicken, these Baked Chicken Tenders, or Easy Pan Seared Pork Chops.

-- To make it a complete meal, serve a simple green salad with homemade ranch or balsamic dressing.
+- To make it a complete meal, serve a simple green salad with homemade Ranch or Creamy Balsamic dressing.

 Leftovers and storage

 - Store leftovers of this orzo for 3-4 days in a covered container in the fridge.